 Looking into the night sky on the seventh of July,

-Where lovers unite on the bridge made of magpie.
+Where lovers unite on a bridge made of magpies.

 Here is another touching Chinese poem on the love tragedy of two stars: